tapiwamwila/Computing_Artifact/README.md

 ## Dataset: CAMELS Overview

 **CAMELS (Catchment Attributes and Meteorology for Large-sample Studies)** is a large-sample hydrology dataset covering hundreds of basins across the United States.
-It provides a wealth of data for each basin, including:
+It provides data for each basin, including:

 - **Meteorological forcings**: Daily time series of precipitation, temperature (min/max), solar radiation, etc., often derived from the Daymet dataset or similar sources.
 - **Streamflow observations**: Daily discharge measurements for each basin, typically provided by USGS gauges (converted to runoff in mm/day in the CAMELS data files).